parveen-daffodil/au-components/payment_method.md

 - {{party 2}} will pay {{party 1}} the fees on the dates described in the Work Scope.
 - {{party 2}} will pay {{party 1}} with {{payment mechanism}}.
+-
+### A Work Order describes the payment method

+For Services performed under a Work Order, {{party 2}} will pay {{party 1}} on the dates, and by the methods, set out in the Work Order.